bryanbibat/html5shootemupinanafternoon/manuscript/intro.md

 * [**Game Programming Patterns**](http://gameprogrammingpatterns.com/) - like many game frameworks, Phaser uses the _Game Loop_ pattern at its core.
 * [**Game Mechanic Explorer**](http://gamemechanicexplorer.com/) - a somewhat short list of game mechanics, all implemented in Phaser.

+## Video Walkthrough

+Recently found out that this book finally made it into the Leanpub's "Lifetime Number of Copies Sold" bestsellers list.
+As my holiday gift of thanks to those that bought and downloaded it, I recorded a quick and dirty video walkthrough of the main chapters of the book.
+If you prefer watching the programming lessons in HD video (even when they are taught by a slightly drunk non-native English speaking guy), you're in luck.

+If you purchased or downloaded the book, you should be able to download the videos (all 600MB+ of them) via the "Extras" zip link on your [Leanpub dashboard](https://leanpub.com/dashboard).
+If you're reading this online or want to watch in lower resolution, you can also [watch the videos on YouTube](https://www.youtube.com/playlist?list=PL0mVjsUoElSGbxaNmkOW6ZxwPcQm-_hwl).